Greater Union Baptist Church

 Greater Union Baptist Church is a historic church located in Chicago's Near West Side.
 Built in 1886 and designed by the father of the skyscraper, William Le Baron Jenney, in the Richardsonian Romanesque style, the building originally housed the Church of the Redeemer, a Universalist congregation.

+The site was designated as a Chicago Landmark on April 19, 2023.

 History

 Church of the Redeemer

 The Church of the Redeemer was established in 1858.
 They originally held services in the upper hall of the West Market on Randolph, before moving to a vacant Presbyterian church later in 1858.
 A. C. Barry pastored the church from 1858 to 1859.
 An abolitionist, Barry became an army chaplain in the Civil War.
 The congregation built their first church in 1861.
 The congregation held a firmly anti-slavery and pro-Union position on during the Civil War.
 Many members of the congregation enlisted in the Union Army.
 The superintendent of the Sunday school, J. H. Swan served as a lieutenant, and the church's pastor, J. H. Tuttle, presented him with his sword.
 Military drills were held in the church's lecture room.
 In November 1869, a meeting was held at the church to commemorate the hundredth anniversary of the introduction of Universalism to America, where $900,000 was raised for the denomination.
 Chicago Alderman Willard Woodard presided over the meeting and Amos G. Throop was a featured speaker.

 In 1885, the property at the corner of Warren and Robey Street (presently called Damen Avenue) was donated by philanthropist Mary H. Talcott, widow of prominent businessman and politician Mancel Talcott, Jr., for the construction of a new church.
 The building was designed by the father of the skyscraper, William Le Baron Jenney.
 The church was built one year after Jenney designed the Home Insurance Building, the first skyscraper, and preceded many of Jenney's most famous buildings.
 The church cost $40,000 to build, with the pipe organ, donated by J. S. Dennis, and the furnishing and carpeting valued at an additional $10,000.
 Its stained glass windows were fabricated by McCully & Miles.
 The cornerstone of the church was laid on July 19, 1885, and its opening service was held on Easter Sunday 1886.